Sunday, June 29, 2008

 "The Imagination Campaign embraces the idea of using Imaginations from every corner of the globe to form a collective that is conscious of its power and responsibility for future generations.
 In as much as The Imagination Campaign has everything to do with Janelle MonĂ¡e’s musical odyssey, it also highlights the individual activity of her supporters in a way that introduces them to peers in their surrounding area and encourages them to be fearless in pursuing their dreams."

-To encourage fearlessness To seek freedom through innovation & productivity To plant revolutions with the seeds of hope and knowledge
+We desire: To encourage fearlessness To seek freedom through innovation & productivity To plant revolutions with the seeds of hope and knowledge

 Keep it coming! y'all.
 Imagination YeS!